kwakwaversal/pg-servicefile/README.md

 # DESCRIPTION

 [Pg::ServiceFile](https://metacpan.org/pod/Pg::ServiceFile) is a partially complete interface to the PostgreSQL connection service file.
-It's complete in the fact that it reads the `$ENV{PGSERVICEFILE}` or user service file as standard, but will not automatically retrieve and merge the system-wide service file or check `PGSYSCONFDIR`.
+It's complete in the fact that it reads the `$ENV{PGSERVICEFILE}` or the user service file `~/.pg_service.conf` as standard, but will not automatically retrieve and merge the system-wide service file or check `PGSYSCONFDIR`.

 If you know the connection service file you want to use, and just want the data as a `HASH` reference, you can use the simpler module [Config::Pg::ServiceFile](https://metacpan.org/pod/Config::Pg::ServiceFile) which has less dependencies and features.

 # ATTRIBUTES